Dear Tessa Ryan, the American Escort,

 Then, oh my.
 I found a possible explanation for those increased stats while doing my usual pen name search.
 Which I do three or four times a week.

 An issue for Tessa Ryan, the writer, as you can imagine.
-However, the similarities end with our name and ethnicity.
+However, the similarities end with our name.
 You’re American.
 I’m Canadian.
 You claim to be “athletic,” and your measurements are Barbie-like.
 Seriously, how do you not topple over?
 I’m a power-walking pear with a shorter distance to fall.

 To be fair, Tessa Ryan’s my pen name.
 A pseudonym.
 Choosing that pen name in 2014 was a process.
 Researching websites – Google, Bing, Yahoo – to ensure no one famous or infamous was named Tessa Ryan.
 You know, like a Hollywood actor or serial killer.